MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/performance/troubleshoot-memory-grant-issues.md

 - [GROUP BY (T-SQL)](/sql/t-sql/queries/select-group-by-transact-sql) may introduce a sort operator in a query plan prior to grouping if an underlying index isn't present that orders the grouped columns.

-- [DISTINCT (T-SQL)](/sql/t-sql/queries/select-transact-sql) behaves similarly to GROUP BY.
+- [DISTINCT (T-SQL)](/sql/t-sql/queries/select-transact-sql) behaves similarly to `GROUP BY`.
 To identify distinct rows, the intermediate results are ordered and then duplicates removed.
 The optimizer uses a Sort operator prior to this operator if the data isn't already sorted due to an ordered index seek or scan.

 - [Merge Join](/sql/relational-databases/performance/joins#merge) operator, when selected by the query optimizer, requires that both joined inputs are sorted.
 SQL Server may trigger a sort if a clustered index isn't available on the join column in one of the tables.